How to Play Risk Board Game Rules

 - Cavalry (worth 5 Infantry), and

-- Artillery (worth 10 Infantry, or 2 Cavalry))
+- Artillery (worth 10 Infantry, or 2 Cavalry)

 Secret Mission cards are used only in the Secret Mission RISK variation.
 Remove them for all other games.

-- Remove the Secret Mission cards and the 2 “wild” cards from the RISK card deck.
+Remove the Secret Mission cards and the 2 “wild” cards from the RISK card deck.

-- Shuffle thoroughly and deal the cards, face down, into 3 equal piles.
+- Shuffle and deal the cards, face down, into 3 equal piles.
 Both you and your opponent choose a different pile.
 The remaining pile is “neutral.”

-opponent take turns placing your remaining armies:
+- After every territory is claimed, players take turns placing remaining armies:

 - Place 2 Infantry onto any 1 or 2 of the territories you occupy.

-- Then place 1 “neutral” army onto any “neutral” territory you want
+Then place 1 “neutral” army onto any “neutral” territory you want

-4. After all the armies have been placed on the board, return the two “wild” cards to the RISK card deck, shuffle the deck and start to play.
+After all the armies have been placed on the board, return the two “wild” cards to the RISK card deck, shuffle the deck and start to play.

-3 to 6 player setup #
+Starting armies for 3 to 6 player Risk game

-Roll one die to decide who places 1st infantry pieces.
+- Roll one die to decide who places 1st infantry pieces.

-Continue until all 42 territories have been claimed
+- Continue until all 42 territories have been claimed

-- there is no limit to the number of armies on a single territory
+- There is no limit to the number of armies on a single territory

-Risk Card Draw Pile #
+Risk Card Draw Pile

 Shuffle the RISK cards (remove the Mission cards) and place it, face down, next to the board.